 Retail marketing is changing.
-Today, success means connecting with your most important customer: the omni-channel shopper.
-Here we detail the three ways retailers can reach this shopper by measuring behaviour, providing localised information and creating the right organisational structure.
+Today, success means connecting with your most important customer: the omnichannel shopper.
+Here we detail the three ways retailers can reach this shopper by measuring behavior, providing localized information, and creating the right organizational structure.

 As digital continues to touch every step of the customer journey, multi-channel retailers who operate both e-commerce and in-store channels are having to take note.
-They're changing the way that they think about omni-channel shoppers (for instance, Banana Republic customers who shop both online and in-store) and what their shopping behaviour means for the overall business.
-The most sophisticated retailers are ensuring that their marketing strategies are geared towards enabling customers to convert on any channel.
+They're changing the way they think about omnichannel shoppers (for instance, Banana Republic customers who shop both online and in-store) and what their shopping behavior means for the overall business.
+The most sophisticated retailers are ensuring their marketing strategies are geared toward enabling customers to convert on any channel.
 Why?
-Because they realise that a shopper who buys from them in-store and online is their most valuable kind of customer.
+Because they realize that a shopper who buys from them in-store and online is their most valuable kind of customer.
 According to a 2015 study by IDC, these shoppers have a 30% higher lifetime value than those who shop using only one channel.

-Using examples from retailers who have started to make this shift, we detail the three keys to connecting with omni-channel shopping: measure behaviour, provide relevant and local retail information and create an organisational structure that supports omni-channel marketing.
+Using examples from retailers who have started to make this shift, we detail the three keys to connecting with omnichannel shopping: measure behavior, provide relevant and local retail information, and create an organizational structure that supports omnichannel marketing.

-Armed with better measurement insights, retailers can, for example, better use online channels to draw shoppers into their shops.
-"One in four who click mobile search ads end up in a shop, so we've realised that the in-store experience needs to continue to build on that bridge that we've made in digital," says Evan Conway, Sprint's vice president of digital.
+Armed with better measurement insights, retailers can, for example, better use online channels to draw shoppers into their stores.
+"One in four who click on mobile search ads end up in a store, so we've realized that the in-store experience needs to continue to build on that bridge we've made in digital," says Evan Conway, Sprint's vice president of digital.
 And Sprint was able to understand the full, cross-channel value of its search advertising as well: Sprint's own data shows that for every sale that paid search ads generate online, paid search ads drive five in-store sales.

 Sears Hometown and Outlet Stores and PetSmart, for example, are using Google AdWords' Store Visits to see whether their ads are driving in-store visits and purchases.
-By measuring valuable actions beyond clicks – phone calls, cross-device conversions and even shop visits – retailers can see how their digital efforts are affecting in-store sales.
-"We've always known that our digital efforts had an impact on shop traffic, but it was difficult to quantify.
+By measuring valuable actions beyond clicks—phone calls, cross-device conversions, and even store visits—retailers can see how their digital efforts are affecting in-store sales.
+"We've always known that our digital efforts had an impact on store traffic, but it was difficult to quantify.
 These tools have helped us both with our ad formats and in our evaluation of their impact," says David Buckley, chief marketing officer of Sears Hometown and Outlet Stores.
-PetSmart, too, found that search ads had a direct impact on shop visits.
+PetSmart, too, found that search ads had a direct impact on store visits.
 According to Google's Store Visits metric in AdWords, 10–18% of all clicks on its search ads resulted in an in-store visit within 30 days.

-Once you begin to understand the relationship between digital and in-store for your omni-channel shoppers, it's important to think about reaching them wherever they are and making the experience seamless.
+Once you begin to understand the relationship between digital and in-store for your omnichannel shoppers, it's important to think about reaching them wherever they are and making the experience seamless.
 Why?
-Well, according to our recent research, three in four shoppers who find local retail information in search results helpful are more likely to visit shops.
+Well, according to our recent research, three in four shoppers who find local retail information in search results helpful are more likely to visit stores.

-Online-to-offline ad formats can improve the shopping experience for your customers, making it easy to see your shop location, products and available inventory from within the search ad itself.
-Sears Hometown and Outlet Stores, for example, uses local inventory ads (LIAs) to show customers searching online for a particular item exactly where it is available at a nearby shop location, along with local shop hours and other helpful information like directions.
-According to Sears Hometown and Outlet Stores, the result has been a 122% increase in shop visits compared to using only Product Listing Ads (which don't include local shop information).
+Online-to-offline ad formats can improve the shopping experience for your customers, making it easy to see your store location, products, and available inventory from within the search ad itself.
+Sears Hometown and Outlet Stores, for example, uses local inventory ads (LIAs) to show customers searching online for a particular item exactly where it is available at a nearby store location, along with local store hours, and other helpful information like directions.
+According to Sears Hometown and Outlet Stores, the result has been a 122% increase in store visits compared to using only Product Listing Ads (which don't include local store information).

-Office Depot also used LIAs to reach its growing base of omni-channel shoppers.
-"Local Inventory Ads provide us with a unique opportunity to offer products that customers are searching for and assure them that there is inventory in a store nearby," says Christine Buscarino, vice president of e-commerce marketing for Office Depot, Inc. The result was a better shopping experience for its customers and a 3X higher return on digital marketing spend for the company.
+Office Depot also used LIAs to reach its growing base of omnichannel shoppers.
+"Local Inventory Ads provide us with a unique opportunity to offer products that customers are searching for and assure them there is inventory in a store nearby," says Christine Buscarino, vice president of ecommerce marketing for Office Depot, Inc. The result was a better shopping experience for its customers and a 3X higher return on digital marketing spend for the company.

-Once you've identified your most valuable customers – omni-channel shoppers – and you've started to understand their online-to-store behaviour, it's time to take action on these insights and create that seamless shopping experience that leads to a sale.
-To do so, you'll need an organisational structure that supports you.
+Once you've identified your most valuable customers—omnichannel shoppers—and you've started to understand their online-to-store behavior, it's time to take action on these insights and create that seamless shopping experience that leads to a sale.
+To do so, you'll need an organizational structure that supports you.

 For most retailers, this means closer collaboration between your online and in-store marketing teams.
 Macy's has managed to do this successfully.
 The brand has adopted a unified approach to meeting its customers' needs across channels.
-"We continue to learn from our experiences and mould our business model around what our customers are telling us and how they are behaving so that we can continue to succeed in this environment.
-In many ways, this is a race to remain best-in-class – and to win with the customer," says Terry J. Lundgren, chairman and CEO at Macy's.
+"We continue to learn from our experiences and mold our business model around what our customers are telling us and how they are behaving so that we can continue to succeed in this environment.
+In many ways, this is a race to remain best-in-class—and to win with the customer," says Terry J. Lundgren, chairman and CEO at Macy's.

 Because it now has a more complete view of the customer shopping experience across channels, Macy's sees its online and in-store marketing as a holistic entity to support the brand as a whole.

-"That incentive of growing the number of omni-channel customers is something that we have all shared over the past couple of years," says Jennifer Kasper, group vice president of digital media and multicultural marketing for Macy's.
+"That incentive of growing the number of omnichannel customers is something we have all shared over the past couple of years," says Jennifer Kasper, group vice president of digital media and multicultural marketing for Macy's.

 "We used to have two separate, siloed budgets.
 We really have only one marketing budget.
 We look at the best way to spend that; whether it's digital or offline, we focus on how they work together to deliver the most sales and the best customer experience," says Serena Potter, group vice president of digital media strategy at Macy's.

-The lesson here is to take a close look at how your employees and teams are set up to support omni-channel shopping behaviour.
-In other words, you need to have the right metrics in place (an omni-channel mentality is key here) to incentivise employees to support the experience.
-If not, the organisation could be hindering its own goals.
+The lesson here is to take a close look at how your employees and teams are set up to support omnichannel shopping behavior.
+In other words, you need to have the right metrics in place (an omnichannel mentality is key here) to incentivize employees to support the experience.
+If not, the organization could be hindering its own goals.
 Say, for example, e-commerce teams are rewarded only for online purchases.
 The likely result is that they won't have an incentive to run innovative digital-to-store campaigns that generate in-store sales.
-Likewise, make sure that your shop teams are rewarded for contributing to the sale, even when it ultimately happens online.
+Likewise, make sure your store teams are rewarded for contributing to the sale, even when it ultimately happens online.

-Omni-channel shopping presents a dramatic shift in how we think about retail, but it's a change that comes with huge opportunity.
+Omnichannel shopping presents a dramatic shift in how we think about retail, but it's a change that comes with huge opportunity.
 Start your journey by understanding the specific traits of these shoppers.
 Get to know who they are and what propels them to shop online and in-store by using the tools that will help you measure online and offline purchases effectively across channels.
 Most important, give your customers what they're craving: instant, relevant information no matter where they are or what device they're using.
-Ultimately, though, it's your team structure, incentives and measurement that together support the common goal of attracting more loyal, valuable omni-channel shoppers.
-By focusing on their wants and needs, you'll create a seamless shopping experience that's more likely to drive sales across your organisation.
+Ultimately, though, it's your team structure, incentives, and measurement that together support the common goal of attracting more loyal, valuable omnichannel shoppers.
+By focusing on their wants and needs, you'll create a seamless shopping experience that's more likely to drive sales across your organization.